rtrelease/Jetson-Symbolics-Neuromorphics/ComputationalPschiatry.md

 Zoom to 2025, computational psychiatry is a well established and diverse Research discipline, with its own academic [research journal](https://cpsyjournal.org).
 The early psychiatry post-doc is now an emeritus professor and NVIDA Jetson AGX edge applications and hardware integration developer.

+A quick review of Journal papers reveal the current great breadth and depth of current "cpsy" research and clinical applications.

 A [python version of ELIZA](https://github.com/wadetb/eliza) is available for an appreciation of the original application.

 From a personal perspective, it only seems a matter of time before FDA-tested and approved commercial online computational psychiatry applications are accepted for "billable clinical consultations" by major healthcare systems and provider management.